hashicorp/go-getter/README.md

 a checksum for you.
 Note that checksumming only works for downloading files, not directories, but checksumming will work for any protocol.

-To checksum a file, append a `checksum` query parameter to the URL.
-The parameter value should be in the format of `type:value`, where type is "md5", "sha1", "sha256", "sha512" or "file".
+To checksum a file, append a `checksum` query parameter to the URL. go-getter will parse out this query parameter automatically and use it to verify the checksum.
+The parameter value can be in the format of `type:value` or just `value`, where type is "md5", "sha1", "sha256", "sha512" or "file" .
 The "value" should be the actual checksum value or download URL for "file".
-When `type` part is omitted it will be guessed based on the length of the checksum string. go-getter will parse out this query parameter automatically and use it to verify the checksum.
+When `type` part is omitted, type will be guessed based on the length of the checksum string.
 Examples:

 ```
 ./foo.txt?checksum=md5:b7d96c89d09d9e204f5fedc4d5d55b21